 We don't expect lightweight skis to be super stable at speed.
 As soon as we pick these up, we lower our expectations further, as super light skis like this are notoriously twitchy.
 Our testers who made that cliche "hand flex" test were even more skeptical.
 These are downright rigid in flex.
 When we compare that flex of all our tested skis, these are the stiffest.
 Light and stiff isn't necessarily a recipe for hard-charging stability.
 Nonetheless, these exceed our expectations at higher paces.
 We can't call them super stable, but they do better than we thought they would.
 In fast couloir apron exits in the Tetons and on the wide open glaciers of Alberta's Mount Hector, we could open it up as if we were on bigger rigs.
 We say this only about situations in which the surface was smooth and predictable.

 The Kastle 98 was far more forgiving than the Blizzard, but the Zero G 95 held its own better than the Atomic UL 78 and the wobbly G3 Findr 102.
 Big gun and Top Pick Black Crows Corvus Freebird rocket with confidence that the Blizzard could only dream of.
+Close cousin Black Diamond Helio 105 is bigger, wider and just all around better at speed, as long as the snow is good.

 The narrow profile (relatively speaking) and super stiff longitudinal flex combine with other attributes to make a tenacious ice grabber.
 On steep and firm descents in Wyoming and Canada, our test team found inspiring and reliable grip.
 Some light skis grab well, but chatter before settling in.
 Something about the construction of the Blizzard (and we're not going to pretend to attribute this to any one construction or geometry attribute; ski performance is definitely more than the sum of its parts, no matter how other reviews are worded) dampens that chatter to dig in with authoritative stability.